Lyme Disease Diet

 Snacks for the Lyme disease diet

-- Wheat free, yeast free crackers with cooked salmon or other fish.
+- Wheat free, yeast free crackers or almond flour tortillas with cooked salmon or other fish and grated cabbage.

 Cleansing Reaction elixir – Only drink when feeling sick, spun, toxic or ill.